-With rare exception (e.g. foreign language classes) there are no prerequisites for any courses open to UVA Advance students.
+With rare exception (e.g. foreign language classes) there are no prerequisites for any courses open to UVA Advance students, though course faculty may desire students to have mastered certain levels of math or science, if applicable.

 UVA Advance students do not directly enroll in classes.
 In mid-late spring, admitted students will rank their top choices for both Core and Elective classes via a survey, after which they will be notified by program staff of their final course placements.